Rafael Hui

 Rafael Hui Si-yan (born 8 February 1948) is a former Chief Secretary for Administration of Hong Kong and career civil servant.
 Hui has been dubbed "Old Master Hui" (許老爺) and "Fat Dragon" (肥龍).
 Hui was appointed as a Justice of the Peace on 1986 and received the honour of Gold Bauhinia Star in 1998.
-On 19 December 2014, he was convicted and sentenced to imprisonment for misconduct in public office and bribery, and then stripped of the honour in March 2018.
+On 19 December 2014, he was convicted and sentenced to imprisonment for misconduct in public office and bribery, and stripped of his honours and titles in March 2018.
 He was released in December 2019.

 Early life

 Hui was born on 8 February 1948 in Hong Kong.
 His father is an indigenous inhabitant from Tai O, Lantau Island.

 Education

 Hui attended Queen's College and the University of Hong Kong (BA, 1970).

 Career

 Government service

 Hui joined the civil service of Hong Kong in 1970 and became an administrative officer (AO).
 During the early years of his career, he held appointments in numerous branches and departments.
 He was seconded to the Independent Commission Against Corruption from 1977 to 1979.
 From 1982 to 1983, he attended an overseas training programme at Harvard University's John F. Kennedy School of Government for his MPA.

 Afterwards, he became Deputy Secretary-General in the former The Office of the Unofficial Members of the Executive and Legislative Councils (UMELCO) from 1985 to 1986, Deputy Secretary for Economic Services from 1986 to 1990 (under Anson Chan), Deputy Secretary for Works from 1990 to 1991, when he was appointed Director, New Airport Projects Co-ordination Office.
 He took up the post of Commissioner for Transport from 1992 to 1995.

 In 1995, he was appointed to the post of Secretary for Financial Services.
 In June 2000, he resigned from the civil service and he assumed the post of managing director of the Mandatory Provident Fund Schemes Authority.

 In 2002, Hui was elected a steward of the Hong Kong Jockey Club.
 Hui also served as the Vice-chairman of the Hong Kong Arts Festival Society and Chairman of its Programme Committee from 2001.
 In 2004, he became the Honorary Secretary of the Hong Kong International Film Festival Society Ltd. and a member of the Executive Committee of the Hong Kong Philharmonic Society Ltd. He resigned all these posts when he assumed office as the Chief Secretary for Administration.

 In 2005, Hui was appointed by the Central People's Government of the People's Republic of China, on the nomination of Hong Kong Chief Executive Donald Tsang, to the Chief Secretary for Administration.
 After retiring from the Chief Secretary for Administration, he served on the Executive Council of Hong Kong as an unofficial member from 2007 to 2009.